gituser-rk/cmk_livestatus_trafficlight/README.md

   0V PoE o-----------o -Vin buck converter -5V Vout o----------o GND OrangePi Zero
 ```
-Power consumtion: The maximum power consumtion I saw at 12V side was 3.4 Watt during bootup when all LEDs (external, trafficlight) are on.
+Power consumtion: The maximum power consumtion I saw at the 12V side was 3.4 Watt during bootup when all LEDs (external, trafficlight) are on.
 After bootup a maximum of 1.6 Watts is drawn when all LEDs are on.

 Here I bought the buck converter (no affiliate link ;-)  ):
 https://www.electrodragon.com/product/dc-dc-step-power-module-mp1584-fixed-output/